Time Series

 • There are regular oscillations.

-• Oscillations recorded at different locations are not identical but similar or at least related in shape.
+• Oscillations recorded at different locations are not identical but similar or at least related in terms of their shape.

-• Despite some modulation, oscillations are fairly stable over time.
+• Despite some modulation, the oscillations are fairly stable over time.

-• There are repetitive motifs composed of two major components throughout the recording, a sharp spike and a slow wave.
+• There are repetitive motifs comprising two major components throughout the recording, a sharp spike and a slow wave.

 Task

-Quantify features of these time series data to get an overview.
-As a univariate feature we can use the frequency content.
-This takes into account the fact that the rows (or samplles) are not independent of each other but are organised along the time axis.
+Quantify features of these time series data to obtain an overview of the data.
+For a univariate feature we can use the frequency content.
+This takes into account the fact that the rows (or samples) are not independent of each other but are organised along the time axis.
 In consequence, there are correlations between data points along the rows of each column and the Fourier spectrum can be used to identify these.

-As a bivariate feature we can use the cross-correlation matrix.
+For a bivariate feature, we can use the cross-correlation matrix.

 PYTHON